 Accident & Illness Plan

 Embrace’s accident and illness plan covers accident-related claims, such as broken bones, foreign body ingestion, torn nail, etc., and illness-related claims, such as allergies, cancer, arthritis, vomiting, and diarrhea.
 These plans are the most extensive option available.
-Pets must be at least six-weeks-old but less than 15 years old for new enrollment with Embrace.
-If you dog was enrolled before their 15th birthday, you can continue with an accident & illness policy but pets who wish to enroll after the 15th birthday will only have the option of accident-only coverage.
+Pets must be at least six weeks old but less than 15 years old for new enrollment with Embrace.
+If your dog was enrolled before their 15th birthday, you can continue with an accident & illness policy, but pets who wish to enroll after the 15th birthday will only have the option of accident-only coverage.

 Accident and illness plans are customizable to fit your budget more easily.
 You can choose your deductible, payout, and reimbursement from the options below.